 The cost for My Lifestyle to unify their data is less than USD $1 per day, per pipeline.
 If My Lifestyle activated 30 pipelines under the Pro plan, the cost drops to USD $.45 per day, per pipeline.

 - 4.mylifestylestore UK

 - 5.mylifestylestore DE

 - 6.mylifestylestore ES

 You want to start small.
-All you need is basic order data for three Amazon Seller Central accounts in NA, CA, and MX.
+All you need is basic order data for three Amazon Seller Central accounts in US, CA, and MX.

 This requires 3 MWS Basic Reporting data pipelines.

 You are in the early phases of building unified reporting.
 You need basic order data for three Amazon Seller Central accounts in US, CA, and MX.
 You also need to collect data from 2 Amazon Advertising and 2 Facebook Ads accounts.